 Goals motivate and make life more interesting

-Goals help you focus
+Goals help you focus your mind

 It means not being Jack of all trades and the master on none.